stamhoofd/stamhoofd/README.md

 Supporting clubs and non-profits with great software
 </p>

+# Versions

+The main branch is currently an alpha version of Stamhoofd 2.0, which mainly is a migration to Vue 3.
+Changes should be synced with the V1 branch, which won't get merged into the main branch any longer.

+[Stamhoofd v1 is available on the v1 branch](https://github.com/stamhoofd/stamhoofd/tree/v1).
+This version still uses Vue 2.

 # Folder structure

 We recently moved to a monorepo to make it easier for new contributors to make changes without having to work in different repositories and creating multiple pull requests.
 Now you can bundle all your changes in one pull request.